Best Key Risk Indicators

 Organizations should actively look for and utilize these signs to prevent major risks from permanently impacting financial performance programs and other business metrics.

 A risk indicator is something within an organization that warns of possible future problems.
-Examples include poor-quality indicators such as increasing inventories, increasing errors in quality control, increasing amounts of work in production, declining labor effectiveness, and excessive inventory requiring high investment costs or high carrying value such as obsolete or slow-moving items.
+Examples include poor-quality indicators such as data breaches as increasing inventories, increasing errors in quality control, increasing amounts of work in production, declining labor effectiveness, and excessive inventory requiring high investment costs or high carrying value such as obsolete or slow-moving items.

 Businesses are increasingly looking to indicators beyond financial’s to measure performance.
 Reporting on the risk indicator is also mandated by laws, providing cause for more corporations to do so.